bsolomon1124/misc/azure/azure_notes.md

 - **Health history**: view older events; keeps track of inactive events for 90 days
 - Reports on service problems that affect a broad set of Azure customers

-**Resource Health**: helps you diagnose and obtain support when an Azure service issue affects your resources
+**Resource Health**: helps you diagnose and obtain support when an Azure service issue affects your resources.

 - A more personalized dashboard (relative to Azure Status); a more granular view into the health of your specific Azure resources
 - Shows all the times that your resources have been unavailable because of Azure service problems